Health & Safety

 CKY FM 102.3 Clear FM

 CITI FM 92.1

 QX104 FM 104.1

-Sun Valley School has an emergency evacuation plan in case of fire or some other event that would necessitate evacuation.
-These procedures are practised with students to ensure a safe and efficient exit from the school.
-In the event that it is impossible to re-enter the school, short-term emergency evacuation sites have been organized.
-School buses will transport the students and staff to Gateway Recreation Centre, 1717 Gateway Road (alternate location is Donwood School, 400 Donwood Drive).
+Sun Valley has an emergency evacuation plan in case of fire or some other event that would necessitate evacuation.
+These procedures are practised with students to ensure a safe, efficient exit from the school.
+In the event it is impossible to re-enter the school, short-term emergency evacuation sites have been organized.
+School buses will transport the students and staff to Gateway Recreation Centre, 1717 Gateway Rd. (alternate location is Donwood School, 400 Donwood Dr.).